 Backups to CD in the days of Windows 95 and 98 was either by simple dragging of the folders to the CD in Windows Explorer or by use of the Windows Backup program which allowed one to also backup the registry and compresses the files to save space.
-These days the programs provided are less useful and copying to CD/DVD is not easy for the backups of system files as they are buried in the file system and many files lock up copies as they are in use.
+These days the programs provided are less useful and straight copying is not easy for the backups of system files as they are buried in the file system and many files lock up copies as they are in use.
 Many files are also hidden so it is easy to miss them.

 Consideration has to be given on how to rebuild on another machine or from basics if the system is corrupted.
 This involves archiving (backing up) of all the valuable documents, the program sources needed to restore the system and copies of the special configuration files (templates, fax covers etc) - in other words everything which has not been installed so it can safely be loaded into another machine.
 It is clearly easier to do this if the Folder Structure is set up with this possibility in mind.
 My Documents has therefore been augmented by several more top level Folders.
-Following the nomenclature of Windows XX they are called My Programs, My Backups, My Teaching, My Web Site, My Images and My Pictures.
-Between them they contain all our documents and the files needed to rebuild the system.
+Following the nomenclature of Windows XX they are called My Programs, My Backups, My Teaching, My Web Site, My Images and My Pictures etc. Between them they contain all our documents and the files needed to rebuild the system.

 For a few weeks make a conscious effort to think about the importance need for a backup of everything you do and use - the spell check dictionaries, lists of favourites, the templates and the data and configuration of all the applications and make sure they are being backed up.
-You may have to change where applications such as financial packages store data to ensure they are covered or include extra directories in your weekly backups.
+You may have to change where applications such as financial packages store data to ensure they are eaasily accesible or include extra directories in your weekly backups.

-Most of the settings one may need to use to restore a machine are specific to a user and are contained somewhere in the subdirectories under C: Documents and Settings/yourusername/Application Data.
+Most of the settings one may need to use to restore a machine are specific to a user and are contained somewhere in the subdirectories in Windows under C: Documents and Settings/yourusername/Application Data.
 If you have not separated where you store your documents then they will be in C: Documents and Settings/yourusername/My Documents and another important folder which needs saving, namely your desktop, is at C: Documents and Settings/yourusername/Desktop and several other folders used by Microsoft live at this level.
 It is therefore very sensible to back up C: Documents and Settings/yourusername/ rather than look for the current location for every dictionary, address book, email folder, set of cookies, favourites and other configuration settings separately.
 This backup will be too big for a CD but should fit on a DVD if your Documents, Audio, Video and Photographs have been moved to a separate drive as recommended above.

 There is a Windows XP backup facility - have a look at Windows XP Backup Made Easy which is a very sensible article by Ed Bott, Microsoft Press Author and Expert Zone Community Columnist.